You are here: Infothek - Consequences of Persistently Elevated Blood Pressure - Recognizing and Assisting Stroke

 What Else is Important?

 Open the door for the arriving emergency services.
 If necessary, place a shoe or something similar in the door to prevent it from closing.
-Be prepared for the situation to worsen before the emergency services arrive, so you may not be able to open the door.
+Be prepared for the situation to worsen before the emergency services arrive, so you may not be able to open the door later.

-For emergencies such as a stroke, it is helpful to have an up-to-date medication plan and any allergies noted.
+For emergencies such as a stroke, it is helpful to have an up-to-date medication plan and any noted allergies on hand.

 Time is brain - time is brain.
 This means the faster a stroke can be medically treated, the higher the chances of survival and minimizing lasting damage.
 The best time to initiate a so-called lysis therapy is within up to 4.5 hours after the stroke.